 In the song Vertigo by Paces and Yorke, Yorke’s introductory vocals sound clear through the Clip 4.
 The quieted bass notes don’t even have a shot at masking her vocals.
 In the original master, the chorus of Vertigo is bass-heavy, but you wouldn’t be able to tell from how the Clip 4 renders it.
 Even if you’d never heard the song before, you’d likely sense that something was missing from the chorus and that something is the kick drum’s oomph.

-While the JBL Clip 4 has a lot going for it, the JBL Clip 3 has a few coveted features like an aux input and more color options—oh, and it’s 20 grams lighter.
+While the JBL Clip 4 has a lot going for it, the JBL Clip 3 ($48 at Amazon) has a few coveted features like an aux input and more color options—oh, and it’s 20 grams lighter.
 Otherwise, the Clip 4 comes out on top, as it should: it gets quite a bit louder than the Clip 3, has a sturdier design, and features a greater dust and water resistance rating (IP67 compared to IPX7).
 Suffice it to say, the Clip 4 is the more appropriate pick for beach-goers and campers.

 Aside from headphone jack envy, you won’t miss much when you choose the JBL Clip 4 over the Clip 3.

-What should you get instead?
+What should you get instead of the Clip 4?